spalter/task-printer/README.md

 # TaskPrinter

-A command-line tool for printing tasks to ESC/POS thermal printers over a network connection.
+A command-line tool and REST API for printing tasks to ESC/POS thermal printers over a network connection.

 ## Installation